Repped-School/user-profiles-template/README.md

 3. **Final Documentation**
    - **User Story**: As a team, we want complete documentation of our project.
    - **Acceptance Criteria**: README includes a project overview, final screenshots, and deployment link.

----

-Each phase is carefully broken down to support beginner developers in learning React.
-Please proceed phase-by-phase, completing each ticket collaboratively for best learning outcomes.